1972 Illinois gubernatorial election: Governor

 In an upset, Dan Walker won a close primary against then-Lt.
 Governor Paul Simon.
 Paul Simon had been the candidate slated by the state party.

-Lieutenant Governor
+Lieutenant governor

 Neil Hartigan, the candidate slated by the state party, defeated Carbondale mayor Neal Eckert, Walker's declared preferred running-mate.

-Republican primary
+Republican primaries

 Governor

 Ogilvie won renomination easily.
 His main rival, John M. Mathis was a favorite son of the Peoria area, and fared poorly elsewhere.

-Lieutenant Governor
+Lieutenant governor

 James D. Nowlan won the Republican primary for Lieutenant Governor, running unopposed.